 Chamberlin, Powell & Bon, Architects “Barbican Redevelopment” April 1959

 When these costly materials were turned down, Chamberlin, Powell & Bon’s answer was to pick-hammer the surface of the concrete.
-Personally, I feel they snatched victory from the jaws of defeat – just as they gave us the marvellous Gilbert bridge when the idea of a raised concrete road tunnel through the site was dropped.
+Personally, I feel they snatched victory from the jaws of defeat – just as they gave us the marvellous Gilbert bridge when the idea of a raised concrete road tunnel in a box through the estate was dropped.

 The pick hammered concrete is an effect which I find very easy to live with.
 The nearest thing to the original plan must be the Museum of London with its surface of small white tiles.
 It looks like a municipal swimming pool.
 When concrete discolours it at least resembles stone.
 When polished white stone discolours it looks like an old toilet.